-Alaska Conservation Foundation’s (ACF) Organizational Capacity grants support organizations that are working to strengthen and expand Alaska’s conservation movement, based upon elements of ACF’s Theory of Change.
-The Theory of Change is a guide that helps ACF prioritize functions, commit resources and develop strategies toward reaching our long-term outcomes.
+Alaska Conservation Foundation’s Organizational Capacity grantmaking program supports organizations that are working to strengthen and expand Alaska’s conservation movement, based upon the strategies outlined in our Theory of Change.

-In order to be considered for an Organizational Capacity grant, an organization must already demonstrate a commitment to achieve more robust environmental policies, enduring conservation impact, and a more influential conservation movement through implementation of ACF’s favored conservation strategies.
+In order to be considered for an Organizational Capacity grant, an organization must already demonstrate a commitment to achieve more robust environmental policies, enduring conservation impact and a more influential conservation movement through implementation of ACF’s favored conservation strategies listed below.
 Only organizations whose work strongly aligns with two or more of these strategies should consider submitting an application.

-Successful applicants that meet the above criteria will propose a clear plan for strengthening their organizational capacity, considering the best practices identified by ACF.
-ACF does not expect applicants to already follow all of these practices.
-ACF will favor applications that offer an honest and adequate assessment of current capacity, and a prioritization of capacity building goals.
+Applicants that meet these criteria should propose a clear plan for strengthening their organizational capacity, considering the best practices identified below.
+ACF does not expect applicants to already follow all of these practices but we will favor those that offer an honest and adequate assessment of current capacity, and a prioritization of capacity building goals.

 Applicants for Organizational Capacity grants must meet the following criteria:

 All applicants should review the Organizational Capacity Grant Guidelines before beginning an application.